Learning from Discriminatory Training Data: Appendix I: The choice of image markings

-With image datasets the OIM requires that each image can be explicitly encoded with a marking corresponding the protected attributes.
-However, with the infinitely many style and size combinations markings can have, which one should be selected?
-First, we show that the results between an alternative box marking style (Figure \ref{fig:celebgbsizes}a) and the box marking style presented in the main text (Figure \ref{fig:celebgsizes}a) are nearly identical.
-Furthermore with these two marking styles, we study how their size affects the performance of the OIM.
-Our results suggests that such analysis can be leveraged to determine which markings should be used, even in the cases where the computation of cross-risk is not possible.
+We show that the results between an alternative box marking style (Figure \ref{fig:celebaa}a) and the box marking style presented in the main text (Figure \ref{fig:celeb} \& \ref{fig:celebsize}) are nearly identical.
+Furthermore with this alternative marking style, we show how the effect of the marker size affects the performance of the OIM as in the main text (Figure \ref{fig:celebsizesa}).